Clemapfel/jluna/docs/manual.md

 | `Proxy::operator[](std::string)` | `0.005378ms` | `6540%` |
 | `jl_eval_string` | `0.085889ms` | `105936%` |

-We see that there are vast runtime difference between the benchmark results.
+We see that there are vast runtime difference between individual benchmarks.
 Firstly, `unsafe` falls into the `< 5%` overhead range, which is good to see.

-Returning values by evaluating a string is, as stated many times in this manual, prohibitively slow and should never be used unless unavoidable.
+Returning values by evaluating a string is, as stated many times in this manual, prohibitively slow and should never be used unless unavoidable, even if we use `jl_eval_string`, which should theoretically be the fastest possible way to evaluate a string.

-`Module::get<T>` may not look like it would be much better than just using `Module::operator[]`, however, this is not the case. `Module::get<T>` is much faster because it **never has to construct a proxy**.
-Because the functions knows the final result type, `T` (`unsafe::Function*` in this example), `Module::get<T>` never has to constructor a proxy, it simply needs to safely access the pointer and forward it.
-The same would apply to any `T` that would need to be unboxed.
+`Module::get<T>` may not look like it would be much faster than just using `Module::operator[]`, however, this is not the case. `Module::get<T>` is much faster because it **never has to construct a proxy**.
+The function knows the final result type, `T` (`unsafe::Function*` in this example), because of this `Module::get<T>` can directly cast the raw C-pointer to our desired type, circumventing the internal proxy interface completely.

-This shows, how much having to construct a proxy matters.
-Both `Module::get`, and casting a proxy to `unsafe::Function*`, perform the same task, yet the latter introduces a ~6000% overhead.
-This is because of having to construct the proxy, only to immediately discard it.
+Being able to do this matters a lot.
+Both `Module::get`, and casting a proxy to `unsafe::Function*`, perform the same task, yet the latter introduces a ~6000% overhead, even though we immediately discard the proxy to `f` after its creation and `static_cast` to our desired type.

 In summary, `unsafe` and the C-API are unmatched in performance.
 To safely access a value, `Module::get` should be preferred.
 Proxy construction should be avoided in performance-critical code.
 Returning a value by evaluating a string is always a bad idea.